raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 - one profile at a time
 - cgo will eat your lunch
 - `http.DefaultServeMux` registers the endpoints in its `init()`, and That's a Threat Vector (TM)
+- `go tool pprof` can read directly from the HTTP endpoint by streaming the protobuf
+- if you have the binary, pprof will disassemble it alongside the source code
+- the interactive web server is overrated

 ---
 ## useful references